 '''

-cd release-directory

-source tools-directory/b2setup
+cd release-directory source tools-directory/b2setup

 '''

-2. Install b2luigi from pipy into your environment.
+- 2. Install b2luigi from pipy into your environment. - a.

-a.
 If you have a local installation, you can use the normal setup command b.
 If you are using an installation from cvmfs, you need to add the user flag.

 '''

-python -m pip install b2luigi --upgrade
+pip3 install b2luigi -U

 '''

 '''

-python -m pip install --user b2luigi --upgrade
+pip3 install --user b2luigi -U

 '''

-Attention: The examples in this documentation are all shown with calling python, assuming this refers to the Python 3 executable of their (virtual) environment.
-In some systems and e.g. basf2 environments, python refers to Python 2 (not supported by b2luigi).
-Then, python3 should be used instead.

-Please also have a look into the Belle II specific examples.
+The examples in this documentation are all shown with calling python, but basf2 users need to use python3 instead.
+Please also have a look into the Basf2 specific examples.